CHSP | Climate & Human Systems Project

 Project on the Benefits of Reduced Anthropogenic Climate changE

-The current study topic is on the Benefits of Reduced Anthropogenic Climate changE (BRACE).
-Initiated in 2014, BRACE focuses on differences in impacts resulting from climate change driven by a higher emissions and radiative forcing scenario versus a lower scenario.
-The BRACE project involves 23 individual analyses and more than 50 authors from NCAR and from 18 partner institutions.
-Learn more about the BRACE project or see results from the BRACE project.
+The first activity undertaken by the CHSP was the project on the Benefits of Reduced Anthropogenic Climate changE (BRACE).
+Initiated in 2014, BRACE focused on differences in impacts resulting from climate change driven by a higher emissions and radiative forcing scenario versus a lower scenario.
+The BRACE project involved 23 individual analyses and more than 50 authors from NCAR and from 18 partner institutions.
+View the BRACE highlights brochure or the synthesis paper to learn more about the BRACE project and its results, or download the BRACE media kit.

 Additional CHSP Activities